czarpino/czarpino.github.io/_posts/2015-6-8-open-git-branching-model.md

 To manage released issues and keep the dev branch relatively stable, direct merges are discouraged in favor of merge requests.
 A merge request is exactly what it's name says, a request for merge.
 This allows the team to review the changes and hand pick issues to be included in the next release.

-# Branch naming
+# Naming conventions

-Branch naming conventions use the following legend:
+Naming conventions use the following legend:

 - `name`: the literal 'name'
 - `[name]`: 'name' will be replaced by another value

+## Branch naming

 The branch naming conventions are as follows: